 What is always eye-opening for me is finally getting to work with an organisation that has been too busy to train their leaders.
 These are companies that have been in high-growth for years.
 Generating value and revenue that is above average.

-The Achievement Zone High Performer
+The Achievement Zone Star Performers

-Their morning routine means they are often up early exercising or meditating.
+This means they are often up early exercising or meditating.
 It also includes some type of learning whether that be reading a book, doing a course, listening to a podcast or reading the success stories of others.
 They don't just learn on the job.

 During a leadership workshop, they stand out by their measured, well-thought out responses.
 They write a lot of notes and they do the homework.
 They are one of the few that take the time to reflect on their successes and failures.
 Their self-awareness is higher than most.
 But they will still beat themselves up for taking to much time off on the weekend or taking their eye off the ball.
 They are also more likely to ask me deep questions.